jkasimotto/Aerial-Image-Segmentation/fcn/README.md

 ---

 ## Making Predictions (Inference)
-After training the model on a dataset, predictions can bew made on a set of images using the `inference.py` script.
+After training the model on a dataset, predictions can be made on a set of images using the `inference.py` script.
-This will display the original image with the plane mask overlay.
+This will produce a new image which is the original image with a plane mask overlay.

 ### Usage
 ```commandline